phpcr/phpcr-utils/README.md

 probably want some of the things in here.

 PHPCR Users: Note that your PHPCR implementation probably already bundles the utils.

-Jackalope for example depends on them and they are found in its lib/phpcr-utils folder.
+## License

+This code is dual licensed under the MIT license and the Apache License Version 2.0.
+Please see the file LICENSE in this folder.

 # Documentation